 Malcolm Brahams was elected as a trustee in July 2021.
 As one of the two Groups Organisers with Tina Stanton he helps groups find premises, assists group leaders in the establishment and running of their groups and refers members to the groups in which they are interested.
 He was a founder member of HGS U3A and leads the Current Affairs and Play Reading groups.
 He is a keen member of the Photography in London, Wine Tasting and French Conversation groups and also makes amateur videos.
 A retired solicitor, he was a partner in several West End firms specialising in property law.
 He was until recently a Council Member of the Medico-Legal Society and continues to edit their website.

-Mayah Weinberg, HGS U3A Secretary, was elected in July 2021, having been co-opted as a Trustee earlier in the year.
+Mayah Weinberg, HGS u3a Secretary, was elected in July 2021, and re-elected in August 2023.
 She keeps a record of discussions and decisions taken by Trustees at their meetings.
 She was responsible for interpreting members’ responses to the surveys held in 2017 and 2021.
 Her background was in editing and, more recently, as a Hansard reporter in the House of Commons.
-She retired in early 2017 and joined HGS U3A at its launch.
-She hopes to rejoin the walking group after recovering from knee surgery.
+She retired in early 2017 and joined HGS u3a at its launch.